AhmedZeyadTareq/Object-Detection/README.md

 **👨‍💻 Developer**
 ------------------

-👨‍💻 About the Developer This project was implemented by:
+👨‍💻 About the Developer This project was implemented by:<br>
 🔹 Ahmed Zeyad Tareq<br>
 🔹 AI Engineer & Data Scientist<br>
 🔹 📷 Instagram: @adlm7<br>